 I then configure the details.
 I give the campaign a name, then I select one of my outbound contact flow and a contact queue associated with an outbound phone number.

 The predictive dialer makes more calls than available agents.
 It uses metrics such as campaign performance, expected pick-up rates, and the number of available agents to adjust the number of calls.
 When a call is answered, it detects when a human is on the line (vs. an automatic machine, a fax line, etc.).
 Only calls answered by humans are routed to an available agent.
-The Amazon Connect agent application shows the call script that was specified during setup, along with relevant customer information.
+The Connect agent application shows the call script that was specified during setup, along with relevant customer information.

 The progressive dialer is more conservative, it uses a 1:1 ratio between calls and available agents.

-Amazon Connect not only adds high-volume outbound communication capabilities for voice, but also for SMS, and email.
-Amazon Connect comes with pre-built connectors for importing customer contact lists from external systems, such as Salesforce, Zendesk, Marketo, and Amazon Pinpoint.
+Connect not only adds high-volume outbound communication capabilities for voice, but also for SMS, and email.
+Connect comes with pre-built connectors for importing customer contact lists from external systems, such as Salesforce, Zendesk, Marketo, and Amazon Pinpoint.
 No coding required.

 Contact center managers have access to real-time metrics such as contact volume, abandonment rates, average connection times, and minimum ring times to optimize agent efficiency.
 These metrics help to understand the status of their campaigns and ensure compliance with applicable regulations, such as maximum call abandonment rates.
 Contact center managers use historical reports of these metrics to understand the effectiveness of all their communications campaigns over time.

 To ensure a fair usage of the high-volume outbound communication capability, you must apply for production access to use the predictive dialer as well as SMS and email.
 You may submit a service request detailing your use cases and business context, which will be used to validate your legitimacy as a sender.
-Once access is granted, Amazon Connect continuously monitors your usage and the team might revoke access when fraud is suspected.
+Once access is granted, Connect continuously monitors your usage and the team might revoke access when fraud is suspected.